CubiCasa/cubicasa-ios-sdk-example-project/README.md

 present(cubiCapture, animated: true, completion: nil)
 ```

-The following options can be set:
+The following options can be set (or omitted):

 Option name          | Description | Default
 ---------------------|-------------|--------